enkidevs/curriculum/Android/Fundamentals/android-basics/android-project-structured.md

 ---
 ## Practice

-What does the fox says?
+What are the following folders that are contained in each app module?
 ???

-* right answer
+* manifests, java, and res
-* wrong answer
+* libs, manifests, src
-* wrong answer 2
+* java, res, gradle

 ---
 ## Revision

-What does the fox says?
+What is the purpose of the res folder?
 ???

-* right answer
+* Contains all non-code resources to include XML layouts, strings, and bitmap images
-* wrong answer
+* Contains all non-code resources to include libraries and application code
-* wrong answer 2
+* Describe the information about an Android application including referenced libraries